eclipse-dataspace-dcp/decentralized-claims-protocol/specifications/base.protocol.md

 # The Base URL

 All endpoint URLs in this specification are relative.
+The base URL MUST use the HTTPS scheme.
 The base URL is implementation-specific and may include additional context information such as a sub-path that disambiguates a holder.